 Jessica’s background includes over a decade working abroad as a photographer and photojournalist (jessicamrose.com), including documentary filmmaking and blog writing.
-She spent five years living in various parts of Thailand learning the language, studying local culture/ religion, and using photography to explore the life and traditions of indigenous peoples adjusting to globalization.
+She spent five years living in various parts of Thailand learning the language, studying local culture/ religion, and using photography to explore the life and traditions of Indigenous peoples adjusting to globalization.
 Her passion for the ocean eventually took her to the island of Cozumel, Mexico where she worked as an underwater photographer and divemaster on the second largest coral reef in the world.
 Seeing degradation and destruction spread across the Mesoamerican reef, Jessica got involved in coral restoration with local biologists and helped organize the first March for the Ocean as part of her involvement with a team representing the UN Sustainable Development Goals.
-It was her work here that inspired Jessica to pursue a career in environmental justice and community outreach.
-Jessica will use her grad career and FLAS education to build upon the community-based, collaborative work she has done abroad and apply it to environmental justice work involving Indigenous and First Nation communities in the PNW.
+She received her BA in 19th Century Photo Processing from Arizona State in 2007.
+Jessica is originally from the deserts of Arizona and loves canyoneering through the SW slots and dancing under summer monsoon rains.